mattcl/aoc-python-template/{{cookiecutter.project_name}}/README.md

 You can either copy the templates and create the input placeholders by yourself, or you can run one of the following.
-By default, the template that generated this project also generated the day 1 placehodler module/tests/inputs.
+By default, the template that generated this project also generated the day 1 placeholder module/tests/inputs.

 ```
 # without just